 The first relates to claims for breach of statutory duty.
-Prior to the raft of IRHP litigation, it was generally understood that only a "private person" (ie an individual and not a company) could bring a statutory claim for breach of an FCA rule under section 138D(2) of FSMA.

-The Court of Appeal hinted in Bailey that there may be scope for a contrary argument when it held at the oral application for permission to appeal that there was merit in the court considering whether the Titan Steel and Camerata Property cases were wrongly decided.
-However, these issues were never fully salesman was giving advice and making recommendations, which were relied upon by the customer, but the judge held that this did not 'predicate that a duty of care arises on the part of the salesman'.
+Prior to the raft of IRHP litigation, it was generally understood that only a "private person" (ie an individual and not a company) could bring a statutory claim for breach of an FCA rule under section 138D(2) of FSMA.5 salesman was giving advice and making recommendations, which were relied upon by the customer, but the judge held that this did not 'predicate that a duty of care arises on the part of the salesman'.
 Even if reliance were established, it does not necessarily give rise to an advisory relationship, with consequential duties of care.

+The Court of Appeal hinted in Bailey6 that there may be scope for a contrary argument when it held at the oral application for permission to appeal that there was merit in the court considering whether the Titan Steel and Camerata Property7 cases were wrongly decided.
+However, these issues were never fully

 The reasoning in Springwell has been followed in a number of subsequent cases.
-In the IRHP context, HHJ Moulder noted in Thornbridge that 'it is clear following the principles laid down in Springwell that one needs to look at all aspects of the objective evidence of the relationship between the parties' to determine whether any advice was given and if a duty of care assumed.
+In the IRHP context, HHJ Moulder noted in Thornbridge9 that 'it is clear following the principles laid down in Springwell that one needs to look at all aspects of the objective evidence of the relationship between the parties' to determine whether any advice was given and if a duty of care assumed.
 The judge noted the distinction drawn in Springwell between 'the investment adviser retained to advise a client and the advice or recommendations given by a salesperson as part of the selling process'.